Star Trek: Strange New Worlds season 1: Design

-Legacy Effects provided alien prosthetics for the series.
+Legacy Effects provided alien prosthetics and animatronics for the season.
 Horak's Aenar prosthetics took three-and-a-half hours to apply each morning.
 The character's original design included contact lenses to give Hemmer white eyes, but Horak found them painful to wear and an eye specialist suggested that Horak not risk further damage to his sight given that he only has nine percent vision.
 His eyes were digitally altered by the visual effects team instead.
 New alien species were introduced in almost every episode, including "Strange New Worlds" which introduces the inhabitants of Kiley 279.
 Prosthetics department head Chris Bridges explained that the prosthetics for the Kiley needed to be interesting but also fast and easy to apply because there were up to 100 Kiley actors in some scenes, including members of the main cast.
 Legacy designed a "fairly simple forehead piece" that is a 'V' shape, extending around the eyes and over the nose.
 Special stencils were made to cover the prosthetics so "textural colored design work" similar to tattoos could be applied using airbrushes.
 The Shepherd in "Children of the Comet" was created with animatronics and prosthetics that left the actor's mouth visible but had the rest of the head controlled by puppeteers.
 Animatronics were also used for the alien Buckley in "All Those Who Wander", while the baby Gorn were created with puppets.
-Bridges said animatronics and puppetry were rare for television due to time constraints, but this episode demonstrated that they were viable and something that would be used more often.
-Kurtzman noted that they required specific lighting to work well on camera.
+Bridges said animatronics and puppetry were rare for television due to time constraints, but this episode demonstrated that they were viable and something that would be used more often moving forward.
+Kurtzman said these techniques required specific lighting to work well on camera.
 The visual effects team augmented the puppets, removing control rods and adjusting movements where needed.
-For the Gorn's role in "Memento Mori", only their ships are seen and Myers wanted them to look unlike any other starships in Star Trek, with "alien" shapes and movements that he hoped would make them scarier to the audience.
+For the Gorn ships seen in "Memento Mori", Myers wanted them to look unlike any other starships in Star Trek, with alien shapes and movements that he hoped would make them scarier to the audience.